-Consultation with parish/town councils, The Town Forum, local sports groups and organisations and national governing bodies as part of the consultation on the Open Space Study and Playing Pitch Strategy
+- Consultation with parish/town councils, The Town Forum, local sports groups and organisations and national governing bodies as part of the consultation on the Open Space Study and Playing Pitch Strategy - Consultation on the Regulation 19 Pre-Submission Local Plan from March to June 2021 - Engagement with Sport England and relevant bodies including the Councils Sports and Leisure team since the receipt of the Inspectors Initial Findings Letter. - Consultation on the Council's response to the Inspectors Initial Findings letter January - April 2024

-- There is a wide range of sports and recreational facilities across the borough, including formal sports pitches, parks and recreation grounds, formal and informal open space, indoor sports facilities (including multi-purpose leisure centres), as well as sports halls and specialist sporting provision.
+- 3.223 There is a wide range of sports and recreational facilities across the borough, including formal sports pitches, parks and recreation grounds, formal and informal open space, indoor sports facilities (including multi-purpose leisure centres), as well as sports halls and specialist sporting provision.
 It is recognised within the Open Space Study that a number of facilities used by residents fall outside of the boundaries of the borough; for example, built sports facility provision at Tonbridge and Crowborough are well used by a number of residents.
-This is taken into account in the work that has been undertaken. - 3.210 Broadly, the provision within the borough can be considered under the following typologies:
+This is taken into account in the work that has been undertaken. - 3.224 Broadly, the provision within the borough can be considered under the following typologies: